 Use of Estimates

-The preparation of condensed consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of condensed consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
-Significant estimates include the valuation allowance on the Company’s deferred tax assets, and the useful lives of fixed assets.
+Significant estimates include the valuation allowance on the Company’s deferred tax assets, stock-based compensation, valuation of goodwill and intangible assets related to the business combination, allowance for contractual adjustments and discounts related to service revenues, and the useful lives of fixed assets.

 Principles of Consolidation

-The accompanying condensed consolidated financial statements include all of the accounts of the Company and its wholly owned subsidiary, OncoSelect® Therapeutics, LLC.
+The Company’s condensed consolidated financial statements reflect its financial statements, those of its wholly owned subsidiaries and certain variable interest entities where the Company is the primary beneficiary.
+The accompanying condensed consolidated financial statements include all the accounts of the Company, its wholly owned subsidiaries, OncoSelect® Therapeutics, LLC and PPLS, and the variable interest entity, Village Oaks Pathology Services, P.A.
 All significant intercompany balances and transactions have been eliminated.

 Cash and Cash Equivalents

 For the purpose of the statement of cash flows, the Company considers all highly liquid investments with original maturities of three months or less at the time of purchase to be cash equivalents.
 Cash equivalents are stated at cost, which approximates market value, because of the short maturity of these instruments.

 The Company has significant cash balances at financial institutions which throughout the year regularly exceed the federally insured limit of $250,000.
 Any loss incurred or a lack of access to such funds could have a significant adverse impact on the Company’s financial condition, results of operations, and cash flow.